TTUSDC/cpceed-webapp/.github/CONTRIBUTING.md

 Note that any integration test that requires sign-in will need to use `agent` to persist the session cookie.
 `createAndLoginUser` passes `agent` as the second argument to its callback.

-## Coding Standards
-We use [Airbnb's](https://github.com/airbnb/javascript) JavaScript style guide

-Notable Aspects:

-- Indents should be 2 spaces.
-- Regular files and folders should use `dash-separated-names`.
-Short folder names are preferred.
-- React components should use `UpperCamelCase` for the class name, the file name, and the parent folder name.

-The best way to ensure there are no stylistic problems with your code is to use ESLint:

-1. Make changes to a file.
-2. Save the file.
-3. Run the command `node_modules/.bin/eslint [path/to/the/file]`.